 We encourage you to combine all permit applications onto one application form.
 There is no additional cost for this, and it will simplify the plan review process.
 If you choose to separate the mechanical or plumbing from the building permit, you will need to provide much of the information a second time, as well as separate plans.
 A separate mechanical or plumbing plan review fee is also charged.
 Many permits require analysis of the building.
 Combining the plan review allows the same plans examiner to review the applications and perform the calculations one time.
 This will allow the contractor to use one permit number when calling in inspections.

 WHERE CAN I APPLY FOR A PERMIT?

 Come to the Permit Center on the first floor of the Centennial building located at 400 West Gowe Street, in downtown Kent.
-The Permit Center can be reached at: (253) 856-5300.
+Please note, most over-the-counter permits can be done online.
+If you have any questions, the Permit Center can be reached at: (253) 856-5300.